tbroyer/platformer/README.md

 This repository contains libraries to help implement:

-- [attribute reflection](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#reflecting-content-attributes-in-idl-attributes "HTML Living Standard: Reflecting content attributes in IDL attributes") in custom elements in a way that's as close as possible to how built-in elements work
+- [attribute reflection](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#reflecting-content-attributes-in-idl-attributes "HTML Living Standard: Reflecting content attributes in IDL attributes") and [event handlers](https://html.spec.whatwg.org/multipage/webappapis.html#event-handler-attributes "HTML Living Standard: Event handlers") in custom elements in a way that's as close as possible to how built-in elements work
 - [type coercion](https://webidl.spec.whatwg.org/#js-type-mapping "Web IDL Living Standard: JavaScript type mapping") for property values and method arguments, following the rules of WebIDL (with small exceptions for edge-cases, to keep the library lightweight)

 See [this blog post](https://blog.ltgt.net/web-component-properties/ "Making Web Component properties behave closer to the platform") for details.